 In 2007, H&M also began experimenting with a multibrand strategy similar to that pursued by rival Inditex, opening a more classically styled premium fashion chain under the name Collections of Style, or COS.
-By mid 2015 there were 125 outlets in Germany, the UK and a few other European markets.
+By Nov 2016 there were 194 outlets in Germany, the UK and around 30 other European markets.
 So far, however, the success of the new label has been comparatively modest.
 In 2008, the group acquired majority control of another Swedish fashion company, Fabric Scandinavien, which operates the Weekday and Monki chains as well as clothing brand Cheap Monday, also sold through third party outlets.
 It took full control of the business in 2010.
-The most successful of this trio has been Monki, expanded to 96 outlets in 15 countries by mid 2015.
+The most successful of this trio has been Monki, expanded to 118 outlets in over 15 countries by Nov 2016.
 There have been repeated rumours that the group is also considering the launch of a luxury clothing brand, positioned above all of its other labels.
 It launched the H&M Exclusive Glamour Conscious Collection of higher-priced upscale dresses in 2012, and may expand that line with a fully fledged standalone brand.
 It launched a new global retail brand in Spring 2013, positioned at a slightly higher price to H&M, called & Other Stories.
 There were 45 outlets by Nov 2016, in 11 countries.
 The group's eighth brand launches in London in 2017: another higher-priced fashion and home goods label, Arket.

 The group runs a catalogue mail order business in Scandinavia, H&M Rowells, which also manages internet orders in that region and, from 2006, in the Netherlands.
 Online sales were extended to Germany and Austria in 2007, and in the UK and other markets from 2010.
-They launched in the US in 2012, and had been rolled out to 22 countries by mid 2015.
+They launched in the US in 2012, and had been rolled out to 35 countries by late 2016.
 A home furnishings collection was introduced in 2009 for mail order and online customers in those countries.
 All clothing is designed in Stockholm, with production farmed out to more than 800 independent suppliers around the world, primarily in China, Bangladesh and Turkey.
 There are 20 production offices around the world in Europe, Asia and Africa.